-This course for people who want to work in helping interactions or enhance their skills base for their current workplace, or for those with a view to pursuing further study as a Counsellor.
+_This course is for people who want to work in helping interactions or enhance their skills base for their current workplace, or for those with a view to pursuing further study as a counsellor.
 It will help to develop self-awareness and provide knowledge and understanding of the necessary counselling skills leading to further theory and practice.

 skills and how to safely and ethically use them.
 We adhere to the principles of